petr-larin/BMSTU-Graduate-Qualifying-Project/README.md

 ###

-This is a client app:
+This is the Windows client app:

 ###